Hong Kong democrat arrested for 'misleading' police after abduction claims

 But in CCTV footage carried on local television, a man in sunglasses and a medical face mask with a passing resemblance to Lam was shown walking freely in the area at the time of the purported abduction.

-Lam, when shown the footage, said that he believed the man in the footage was not him.
+Lam, when shown the footage, said on local television before his arrest that he believed the man in the footage was not him.

+Hong Kong's leader Carrie Lam said she was confident the police would investigate the matter fully.

 (Reporting by James Pomfret; Editing by Michael Perry)